Nimblesafe Help

 • Choose every relevant Classification (Outcomes) value so the correct specialist sections appear.

-• Use Actual Incident Severity and Potential/Worst Case Incident Category deliberately; they answer different questions.
+• If the incident is reopened into Open, use Actual Incident Severity and Potential/Worst Case Incident Category deliberately; they answer different questions.

-• Complete external reporting details only when the incident is genuinely reportable.
+• Complete external reporting details only when the incident is genuinely reportable and your role has access to Define Incident.

-• Use Log New where available so linked injuries, actions, hazards, or vehicle records are created from the incident context with better traceability.
+• Use Log New in Injury Reports where needed so linked injuries are created from the incident context with better traceability.

 On this page